DelaCruz-Rashelle/IDAST/docs/arduino/WIFI_CONFIGURATION.md

 ## Summary

 ✅ **WiFi credentials are no longer hardcoded**
-✅ **Users configure WiFi via web dashboard**
+✅ **Users configure WiFi via web interface (initial setup only)**
 ✅ **Credentials stored in non-volatile storage**
-✅ **Automatic reconnection on credential change**
+✅ **Automatic MQTT connection after WiFi setup**
+✅ **ESP32 runs independently after configuration**
+✅ **No USB, tunneling, or HTTP polling required**
 ✅ **Fallback to AP mode if connection fails**

-✅ **Works with all connection modes (AP, Proxy, Tunnel)**
+## Important Notes

+- **WiFi setup is only needed once** for initial ESP32 configuration
+- **After WiFi is configured**, ESP32 uses MQTT for all data communication
+- **WiFi setup page** must be accessed locally (when connected to ESP32's AP network)
+- **Deployed Vercel app** does not need direct access to ESP32 (uses MQTT)
+- **No tunneling required** - ESP32 connects directly to EMQX Cloud via MQTT

-This implementation makes the ESP32 much more user-friendly and eliminates the need to modify code for different WiFi networks!
+This implementation makes the ESP32 much more user-friendly and eliminates the need for USB connections, tunneling, or constant redeployments!